How and when you can use AI in your studies, Copilot, guidelines for exams, cheating and challenges with AI.

 • ask for feedback on your own text

-Legally secure examinations and the use of generative AI (pdf)
+Legally secure examinations and the use of generative AI (PDF)

 Challenges with AI